DivyanshuLearner25/PythonTutedude/Assignment2/Readme.md

              if user_input % 2 == 0:
   4. printed message using print()
-  5. print else condition with else statement.I have used in it fstring concept also.

            print(f"{user_input} is an even number.")
+  6. print else condition with else statement.I have used in it fstring concept also.

           else:
               print(f"{user_input} is an odd number.")
 # Task2
 Using loop get the sum of numbers from 1 to 50 over every iteration.